-Developing and hosting health-care and medical websites requires us to be up to date on laws and regulations surrounding secure hosting and patient information.
+Developing and hosting health-care and medical websites requires us to be up to date on laws and regulations surrounding secure hosting with https and patient information.
 This article covers some of the best practices to be aware of when researching health-care-compliant web servers and hosting environments.

 Specifically, you need to be familiar with HIPAA’s Standards for Privacy of Individually Identifiable Health Information (the Privacy Rule) and HIPAA’s Security Standards for the Protection of Electronic Protected Health Information (the Security Rule) and how data is required to be encrypted.

 HIPAA was expanded by the HITECH (Health Information Technology for Economic and Clinical Health) Act in 2009.
 This established a set of federal standards to ensure the privacy of protected health information (PHI).

 Why Are the HIPAA and HITECH Acts Important?

 These acts provide national minimum standards for protecting a person’s protected health information (PHI).
 Originally, HIPAA was meant to improve health-care processing and to lower costs by standardizing common health-care transactions while keeping the individual’s information safe.
 HITECH expanded on these security requirements, while the U.S. Department of Health and Human Services (HHS) manages and enforces these standards.